 If you are like me and have your music on different computers on your home network, and have music in different compression formats as well, then you have discovered that the iTunes music player just doesn’t get the job done.
 Enter the Vox Music Player from Coppertino Inc. Vox is pretty much a “Swiss Army Knife” of music players for the iMac.
 The Control Panel (shown at left) is both simple and elegant.
 Note from the example the Album Artwork is displayed on the upper left corner of the Control Panel, the simple Yellow Horizontal Time Bar, the Song Title, Time Left, and Media-Type information all displayed above Pause and Forward/Reverse symbols.
 The three horizontal and staggered bars below the Album Artwork “raises” and “lowers” song Selection Screen.
-The Speaker symbol on the right side of the Vox’s Control Panel, below the Time Remaining symbol supplies access to the Volume Controls, Equalizer, and numerous Equalizer Pre-sets.
+The Speaker symbol on the right side of the Vox Music Player control Panel, below the Time Remaining symbol supplies access to the Volume Controls, Equalizer, and numerous Equalizer Pre-sets.

 At the bottom left of the Control Panel on the Vox Music Player are three dots (see Red arrow on graphic).
 This is a toggle between playlists and song selection.
 To the immediate right is the “Jump to playing track” symbol, then the “Repeat” symbol, and finally the “Shuffle” symbol.